phuocng/css-animation/contents/flipping-images.md

 }
 ```

-It works best if the value of `perspective` is twice as the width of the inner container.
+It works best if the value of `perspective` is twice the width of the inner container.
 We can do that right inside the `load` event handler mentioned in the previous section:

 ```js
 const handleLoad = (e) => {